PeteBleackley/PeteBleackley.github.io/Data-Science-Notebooks/entropy-of-alice-in-wonderland.md

+---
+layout: default
 title: Data Science Notebooks - The Entropy of "Alice in Wonderland"
+---

-#The Entropy of Alice in Wonderland
+# The Entropy of Alice in Wonderland

 Several years ago.
 I read in [New Scientist](https://www.newscientist.com/) about an information theory based technique for identifying the most significant words in a document, according to the role they play in its structure.
 After looking up the paper, [Towards the quantification of semantic information in written language](https://arxiv.org/abs/0907.1558) by Marcello Montemurro and Damian Zanette, I implemented the algorithm and contributed it to [Gensim](https://radimrehurek.com/gensim/).
 Unfortunately, it's no longer in the latest release, but I have created a [fork of Gensim](https://github.com/PeteBleackley/gensim) to allow further development of features that have been dropped from the latest release.